Sarahhagen2191/README-Generator/README.md

 App to create a README.md using node js

 # Table of Contents:
-License
+-License
-Installation
+- Installation
-Usage
+- Usage
-Demo
+- Demo
-Credits
+- Credits
-Licence
+- Licence
-MIT
+- MIT

 # Installation
 To install this app: